GMH-Code/Quake2-WASM/README.md

 [Run Quake2-WASM in your browser here](https://gmh-code.github.io/quake2/).

-Note that this version currently requires the PAK (asset) files from the shareware or full version of the original game.
+Note that this currently requires the PAK (asset) files from the shareware or full version of the original game.

 Quake2-WASM is based upon *Yamagi Quake II*, and inherits changes to the original game.
 These alterations may include changes to performance, memory usage, and visual effects.